 Don’t forget to think about your preferred depth.
 Bowls range in size from 6 inches to a foot deep.
 While deeper bowls may do a better job of containing messes, the depth can be challenging for people who aren’t tall enough to easily bend over to reach the bottom of the sink.
 Along these lines, keep in mind that undermount sinks are up to 1 1/2 inches lower than top-mounted sinks.

-Before selecting a sink, make sure you’ve considered all your style and design options.
+Before selecting a sink style, make sure you’ve considered all your style and design options.
 If properly cared for, most kitchen sinks will last between 10 to 15 years.
 Since the sink you choose will integrate into your daily life, choose the type of kitchen sink that’s both practical and stylish so that you can appreciate its usefulness for years to come.